zach030/zach030/README.md

 ### Hello, Code 👋

-- :orange_book: Focusing on Go
+- :orange_book: Focusing on Go, Solidity
 - :ram: Interested in Database And Crypto